 I work with adults in individual psychotherapy to address anxiety, discontent, depression, life transitions, sexual problems, identity issues and relationship troubles (spouse/partner, boyfriend/girlfriend, family members, friends, boss, coworkers, employees).
 About half the people I work with are gay, lesbian, or bisexual.
 I have also worked with transgender and intersexual people.

 I have a Ph.D. in clinical psychology from The New School for Social Research.
 I have been in private practice since 2002.
-I take most major insurance plans.
+I take Blue Cross plans, Aetna and Beacon.

 Starting therapy can be difficult.
 You may think that the therapist is going to judge you, even if she or he doesn’t say so.
 You may wonder whether you really can be helped.
 Will the therapist understand me?
 And how to know if this therapist is right for me?
 Pay attention to your gut feeling when you are talking on the phone with the therapist and especially at your first meeting with him or her.

-I invite you to call me so that we can find out whether I can be of help to you.
+I invite you to contact me so that we can find out whether I can be of help to you.